FASAL-MITRA-SIH-22/Fasal-mitra-frontend/README.md

 ## 🧐 About <a name = "about"></a>

 <b>Fasal-Mitra</b> is a Progrssive Web APP (PWA) designed for automated plant disease detection and proposal of method for the prevention and cure of the disease.

-- This app will help farmers to detect the diseases and how can they overcome it.

-- It will generate a detail report which will contain the disease names in number of species.

-- If required, they can also verify it by the government authorities who will verify the report generated and will help with the input if required.

-- The collected data will help our system to predict the diseases in more accurate way due to self-learning mechanism.

-- The system will be easy to use with some basics functionalities which will make it user friendly for farmers.
+This app will help farmers to detect the diseases and how can they overcome it.
+It will also generate a detail report which will contain the disease names in number of species.
+If required, they can also verify it by the government authorities who will verify the report generated and will help with the input if required.
+The collected data will help our system to predict the diseases in more accurate way due to self-learning mechanism.
+The system will be easy to use with some basics functionalities which will make it user friendly for farmers.
 <br/>

 ## 1.1 Problem Definition